 He too began attracting a cult following in the 1960s with his psychedelic pop art posters, largely inspired by his extensive travels in India.
 His unique style went on to majorly influence the psychedelic movement in the United States at the time and even today, graphic designers all over the internet are experimenting with Yokoo’s style.
 We might not have known his name until now but his art has appeared on album covers and concert posters for some of the most legendary names in music history, including The Beatles, Miles Davis, Santana, Earth, Wind & Fire and more.

-Above, Yokoo’s concert posters commissioned by the Beatles.
+Above, Yokoo’s concert posters for the Beatles.

 As you browse through his diverse body of work, you might find yourself asking for explanations and translations and meanings and all that stuff, but his art is perhaps best described by the acclaimed 20th century Japanese author, Yukio Mishima, who in 1968 had this to say of his fellow countryman: